zowe/docs-site/docs/user-guide/certificates-configuration-questionnaire.md

 2. Certificate file format

 You need to acquire or generate certificates in the format accepted by the selected storage type.
-Vice-versa, if you already have digital certificates for your servers, you'd need to select the appropriate storage type that can host them.
+Vice-versa, if you already have digital certificates for your servers, you need to select the appropriate storage type that can host them.
 The digital certificate types that can be used by Zowe are:
 - PKCS12
 - JKS / JCEKS